Can Your College Acceptance Get Rescinded?

 - Getting Arrested: This is always a sure-fire way to catch the negative attention of the college admissions staff, especially if the arrest is drug or alcohol-related.
 They want someone who is going to be able to add to campus life, not detract from it.
 Just wanting to “let go and have some fun” will seem like a pretty sorry excuse when you’re still sitting home in the fall.

 - Not Living Up to Expectations: Sometimes a school will invite its incoming freshman class for a get-acquainted or orientation session.
-This is not the time to start acting like a high school student.
-They want to know that you are capable of behaving like a college student, and that you are going to appreciate the opportunity you have.
+It is not the time to start acting like a high school student.
+They want to know that you are capable of behaving like a college student and that you are going to appreciate the opportunity you have.

 You may first receive a warning letter, or a letter requesting an explanation.
 If the college asks about your grades, the first thing you need to do is establish a plan to get those grades back up by the year-end.
 Meet with your teachers and guidance counselor to ask what you need to do to get back in the swing of things.
 Then respond to the college with your plan.